Brian Bennett (cricketer): Career

 Bennett got his first international call up during the Irish tour of Zimbabwe in 2023–24 and made his T20I debut during the three match T20I series on 7 December 2023.
 On 18 January 2024, he scored 29 runs off 12 balls against Sri Lanka in the third and final T20I match of the three-match T20I series, where he signalled his first real intent of scoring and he announced his arrival to international cricket, but during the same match rest of the Zimbabwean batters faltered to make an impact and Zimbabwe were bowled out for 82 runs. in February 2024, he received spotlight and widespread attention from cricketing fraternity after his unbeaten knock of 264 against Mashonaland Eagles during the 2023–24 Logan Cup and his innings came in a run-a-ball fashion facing only 259 deliveries and his knock included 33 fours and three sixes.
 In March 2024, he was included in Zimbabwe's contingent for the 2023 African Games and he represented Zimbabwe Emerging Team in the men's cricket tournament at the 2023 African Games.
 Zimbabwe eventually claimed gold medal in the African Games cricket tournament defeating Namibia by 8 wickets in the final.

 In July 2024, he received his maiden call-up to join Zimbabwe's Test squad for their one-off test match against Ireland.
 He eventually made his Test debut on 25 July 2024 against Ireland.
 In November 2024, he was included in Zimbabwe's ODI and T20I squads to face-off Pakistan.
 He made his ODI debut on 24 November 2024 against Pakistan.

-In December 2024, during first Test match of the two-match test series between Zimbabwe and Afghanistan in Bulawayo, Bennett notched up his maiden Test century.
-During the process, he became the second youngest Zimbabwean to score a test century after Hamilton Masakadza at the age of 21 and it was only Bennett's second test match appearance.
-He eventually ended up unbeaten on 110 off just 124 deliveries as Zimbabwe also registered their highest test team total of 586 and his innings included five fours and four sixes.
+In December 2024, during first match of the two-match Test series between Zimbabwe and Afghanistan in Bulawayo, Bennett notched up his maiden Test century.
+During the process, he became the second youngest Zimbabwean to score a Test century after Hamilton Masakadza at the age of 21 and it was only Bennett's second Test match appearance.
+He eventually ended up unbeaten on 110 off just 124 deliveries as Zimbabwe also registered their highest Test team total of 586 and his innings included five fours and four sixes.
 Later in the same match he took his first Test match five-wicket haul, recording figures of 5/95.